 Now the gate buffoons come on the plane to “check the seat count” (duh), and spot me in first class.
 The door moron comes over and says, “What are you going to use for an upgrade?”
 (In a last ditch attempt to piss me off.)
 “I’m Chairman’s Preferred don’t need an upgrade.”
 He cowers back to the Head moron who comes over to my seat with a list.
 Asks me my name.
 Pretends like he’s checking me off, says, “OK” and leaves.

 The passenger in the seat next to me is laughing out loud.
 I explain that even though I spend one hundred grand a year on USAirways, I have to act like a jerk to get basic service.
 Pathetic.
 Service Lesson: When you make a mistake, be professional enough to apologize.

-EPILOG: I called several people at US Airways to gripe I finally got the HEAD of Boston Logan Airport US Airways operations to call me.
-He assured me that he would call me back “soon” to straighten this thing out, and get the people involved to apologize to me personally that was 60 days ago.
+EPILOGUE: I called several people at US Airways to gripe.
+I finally got the HEAD of Boston-Logan Airport US Airways operations to call me.
+He assured me that he would call me back “soon” to straighten this thing out, and get the people involved to apologize to me personally.
+That was 20 years ago.
 No call.
 I guess we each have our own definitions of soon.
 Service Lesson: When you make a commitment, take ownership enough to follow through.

-Authors note I fly a lot, and US Airways is my main carrier.
+Authors note: I fly a lot, and US Airways (now American) is my main carrier.
 There have been many joys and disappointments along the way.
 Even though this article is a slam on the service I received, I would also like to take a moment to thank those who have been wonderful to me.
-US Airways is not a bad airline it’s just an inconsistent airline.
-Sometimes they’re great sometimes they’re horrible.
+US Airways is not a bad airline, it’s just an inconsistent airline.
+Sometimes they’re great, sometimes they’re horrible.

 I’m not trying to teach anyone at US Airways a “lesson.”
 The people who did what they did to me in Boston are beyond lessons.
 They need to be removed from serving the front line customer until they have been trained in superior service and friendliness.